Kotlin/dokka/docs/topics/formats/dokka-html.md

 [//]: # (title: HTML)

 HTML is Dokka's default and recommended output format.
+It is currently in Beta and approaching the Stable release.

-You can see an example of the final result by browsing documentation for [kotlinx.coroutines](https://kotlinlang.org/api/kotlinx.coroutines/).
+You can see an example of the output by browsing documentation for [kotlinx.coroutines](https://kotlinlang.org/api/kotlinx.coroutines/).

 ## Generate HTML documentation